Inside Democrats' witness fiasco

 But after they voted to move forward, House managers had no real plan for what to do next, according to a Democrat familiar with the negotiations: “Senate Democrats gave them the votes, but the managers didn’t know what their next step was.”

-But before there was even a chance to respond, the impeachment managers had already backed down.

 The Senate ultimately devised a fast solution to help the chamber avoid trekking down a long path of depositions that could drag the trial into March.
-Instead of calling witnesses, a statement from Herrera Beutler that reiterated her month-old account of a call between the former president and House GOP leader Kevin McCarthy on Jan.
-6 was entered into the record.
+Instead of calling witnesses, the statement from Herrera Beutler was entered into the record.
 And the trial headed toward a close.

 “Now that Trump’s team has conceded to bringing this uncontradicted statement into the trial record, it can be considered by senators along with the already overwhelming evidence about President Trump’s conduct on January 6, without the need for subpoena, deposition and other testimony,” said an aide for the House impeachment managers.